 - a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. - b.
+If so, describe. [help] - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
-How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
+How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: [help] - c.
+Describe any structures on the site. [help] - d.
+Will any structures be demolished?
+If so, what? [help] - e.
+What is the current zoning classification of the site? [help] - f.
+What is the current comprehensive plan designation of the site? [help] - g.
+If applicable, what is the current shoreline master program designation of the site? [help] - h.
+Has any part of the site been classified as a critical area by the city or county?
+If so, specify. [help] - i.
+Approximately how many people would reside or work in the completed project? [help]